DataDog/documentation/content/en/monitors/notify/_index.md

 ### Tags

-Add tags to your monitor (optional).
+Add tags to your monitor.
 Monitor tags are different than metric tags.
 They are used in the UI to group and search for monitors.
+If tag policies are configured, the required tags and tag values need to be added.
+To learn more, see [Tag Policies][6].

+{{< img src="monitors/notifications/notifications_add_required_tags.png" alt="Policy tag requirements" style="width:100%;" >}}

 ### Renotify